Unlike our continental counterparts we do not have a professional development programme in place to bring through our naturally gifted young players - we are still relying on the old style self-development processes (the street game, local leagues, PE lessons, etc), all of which have been in decline

-The actual report was 500 pages in length so this is only a very brief outline of the content:
+The original Report was 500 pages in length - so this is only a brief outline of the content.

 The Underlying Problems